Mtsumi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 0-isupper.c  checks for uppercase character

-1-isdigit.c checks for a digit (0 through 9)
+1-isdigit.c checks for a digit (0 through 9) returns 1 if it is a digit, returns 0 otherwise.

 2-mul.c  multiplies two integer